amazon-archives/wild-rydes-mobile/README.md

 * What is your project's start command for local test run: (npm run-script start) **yarn start**
 * What awsmobile project name would you like to use: (wild-rydes-mobile-2018-03-09-14-57-35) **wild-rydes-mobile**

-The AWS Mobile Hub project will be created in the cloud.
+The AWS Mobile Hub project will be create.

+__To build the website in the cloud:__

 Use the following to build and publish the project to the cloud:

 ```
 awsmobile publish